openbroadcaster/observer/index.md

 1. Set `Email`
 1. Set the number of search results to display in media sidebar
 1. Select a `Theme`
-1. Enable Dyslexic Font making it easier to read and comprehend for some users
+1. Enable Dyslexic Font making it easier to read andprehend for some users
 1. `Sidebar Display`to appear from Left or Right

 ### Language